Organizations that are focused on their security may consider several security assessments. But what is a penetration test and why do you need one?

 Practicing the habit of conducting occasional penetration tests can help you stay in accordance with the security regulations as laid out by the security standards in authority.
-Some of these standards include the HIPAA, PCI and the ISO 27001.
+Some of these standards include the HIPAA, PCI and ISO 27001.
 This will be instrumental in helping you stay safe from the heavy fines which are normally common when compliance guidelines are not adhered to.
 To remain compliant to such standards, system managers ought to carry out frequent penetration tests alongside security audits as guided by the qualified security analysts.
 The outcome or the results of the penetration tests prompt can even e presented to the assessors of the organization as a symbol of due diligence.

 5. Protect Company Image and Customer Trust

-When your systems fall victim of cyber attacks, the company image becomes tarnished in that the way the public used to view the company takes a negative hit.
+When your systems fall victim to cyber-attacks, the company image becomes tarnished in that the way the public used to view the company takes a negative hit.
 Consequently, customers begin to develop a concern about the security of their information in the hands of the company.
 The outcome of this may be a consideration on their part to seek the services of an alternative company for the same services you were offering them.
 Penetration testing will, therefore, help you avoid putting your company in such a position and by so doing, protect the company image as well as maintain the loyalty and the trust of your employees.

 6. Prioritize and Tackle Risks Based on their Exploitability and Impact

-Penetration testing will identify the areas that are vulnerable for cyber attacks and using such results, you may be able to prioritize the potential risks and come up with a counter plan on how you are going to shield the company from the named risks.
-Your list of priorities could base itself on the degree to which individual risks are susceptible to exploitation by the prospective hackers.
-You may also choose to attack the risk with priority put upon the risk that would make for a graver impact on the company.
+Penetration testing will identify the areas that are vulnerable for cyber-attacks and using such results, you may be able to prioritize the potential risks and come up with a counter plan on how you are going to shield the company from the named risks.
+Your list of priorities could base itself on the degree to which individual risks are susceptible to exploitation by prospective hackers.
+You may also choose to attack the risk with a priority put upon the risk that would make for a graver impact on the company.
 By so doing, you will be cushioning the company against heftier hits in the event of a cyber attack crisis and by so doing deal with the risks that can easily be contained or whose impact is less harmful.

 7. Keep Executive Management Informed about Your Organization’s Risk Level